BUSINESS COURTESY DURING THE HOLIDAYS

 A LOOK CAN SAY IT ALL

-The football season is here again and that means the final quarter of 2016 is upon us.
+The football season is here again and that means the final quarter is upon us.
 Are you ready to meet it head on and finish strong?
 The uncertainty of the economy has many business professionals struggling to keep a positive attitude during the entire work week, but that extra "rush of enthusiasm" returns on the week ends when they can once again watch their favorite teams play.
 What is it that changes moods and attitudes on the weekend?

 Great excitement resonates from the fans who send different messages through the many facial expressions they exhibit during a game.
 On the field, the players send tons of messages through body language and eye contact.
 Without a doubt, body language is a strong communicator.